IT Jobs in Australia

 Living in Australia

-Rental prices are less expensive in the rural areas than the urban areas.
-Rental prices tend to be the most expensive in Melbourne, Sydney and Darwin.
+Rental prices are less expensive in the rural areas than the urban areas and tend to be the most expensive in Melbourne, Sydney and Darwin.

 As an indication, for a one bedroom apartment prices vary from $150-275 per week, whereas a three bedroom house will cost between $325-650 per week.